A Foundation for Cultural Transformation

 The Positive Culture Framework is an approach based on our research about improving health and safety in communities and organizations.
 The Framework builds on shared values and beliefs that already exist in a culture to improve health and safety.
 It addresses key skills (the how), steps in a process (the what), and the context for doing the work (the where).
 Learn more about our Framework here.

-Our 3-day (six, 2-hr sessions over three days) Positive Culture Framework Training provides a foundation for efforts to improve health and safety that address a wide variety of complex social issues.
+Our 3-day (two, 2-hr sessions each day) Positive Culture Framework Training provides a foundation for efforts to improve health and safety that address a wide variety of complex social issues.
 Training attendees will:

 • Learn how culture influences behavior